Karishmawanchoo/Karishmawanchoo/README.md

 - 👋 Hi, I’m @Karishmawanchoo.
 I am computer science student.
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-C
+C and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 2022a1r082@mietjammu.in